tjhart/broccoli-couchdb-versioning/README.md

 * Determine when a document has been deleted, and remove it from the other store
 * Synchronize other documents too, not just design documents
+* Improve versioning.
+We're not quite ready for prime time.

 ## License